Psychological mindedness

-Psychological mindedness refers to a person's capacity for self-examination, self-reflection, introspection and personal insight.
+Psychological mindedness is a person's capacity for self-examination, self-reflection, introspection and personal insight.
 It includes an ability to recognize meanings that underlie overt words and actions, to appreciate emotional nuance and complexity, to recognize the links between past and present, and insight into one's own and others' motives and intentions.
 Psychologically minded people have above average insight into mental life.

 Conceptual definitions of psychological mindedness have included variant, but related descriptions.
 Some definitions relate solely to the self, "a person's ability to see relationships among thoughts, feelings, and actions with the goal of learning the meanings and causes of his experiences and behaviors".
 Conte (1996) extended the concept beyond self-focus, as involving "... both self-understanding and an interest in the motivation and behavior of others".
 Hall's (1992) definition introduces the multidimensional nature of PM.
 She defined it as "reflectivity about psychological processes, relationships and meanings [that] is displayed by ... both interest in and ability for such reflectivity across affective and intellectual dimensions".